KupriiKirill/GoTest/README.md

 * * "value"
 * * "createdAt"
 * * "expiry"
-* spaces should be converted to %20
+* spaces should be converted into %20
 * time format : "2006-01-02 15:04:05"